VP9GE

 Dear Ed,

-I had great fun making almost 1,900 QSOs, operating on all bands from 10-160 meters.
-I was especially pleased to make over 150 contacts on Sunday in the 10 meter contest.
+"Many thanks, as always, for your hospitality during my December 9-13, 2006 operation, as VP9/AA1AC, at your QTH.
+This was my seventh visit.
+I had great fun making almost 1,900 QSOs, operating on all bands from 10-160 metres.
+I was especially pleased to make over 150 contacts on Sunday in the 10 metre contest.

 The array of antennas at your QTH made it easy to operate all the HF frequencies.
 I was able to work into Europe right after sunrise with the tri-bander.
 There were many comments I saw on the cluster on the strength of the signal from your QTH.